Cadillac Seville: First generation (1976–1979)

-In the late 1970s, Florida coachbuilder, Grandeur Motor Car Company, offered converted Sevilles with neoclassical 1930s styling cues.
-These sedans were converted mostly into 2-door coupes with an elongated hood, fake spare tire covers on both sides, a small portal window in the rear right section of the vinyl-covered roof, and an upright Lincoln Mark series-like grille.
+In the late 1970s, Grandeur Motor Car Company of Florida offered converted Sevilles with neoclassical 1930s styling cues.
+These sedans were converted mostly into 2-door coupes with an elongated hood, fake spare tire covers on both sides, a small portal window in the rear right section of the vinyl-covered roof, and an upright Lincoln Mark series-style grille.
 An estimated 600 Seville Opera Coupes were produced.

 The Seville was manufactured in Iran under the brand name of "Cadillac Iran" from 1978 to 1987 by Pars Khodro, which was known as "Iran General Motors" before the Islamic Revolution.
 A total of 2,653 Cadillacs were made in Iran during this period.
-This made Iran the only country assembling Cadillacs outside the US until 1997 when the Opel Omega-based Catera was built in Germany for US sale.
+This made Iran the only country assembling Cadillacs outside the US until 1997, when the Opel Omega-based Catera was built in Germany for US sale.
 The Cadillac BLS, built in Sweden exclusively for European market, was introduced in 2006.
 Although the Allanté had an Italian-sourced body and interior, its final assembly was done in the US.